Jamie Korab: Politics

 In 2013, Korab ran for the Liberal Party of Newfoundland and Labrador's nomination in the riding of Carbonear-Harbour Grace for a by-election held there.
 Before the by-election was held, Korab withdrew from the race.

 In 2017, Korab announced his intention to run in the St. John's municipal election to represent Ward 3 of the city on the St. John's City Council.
 He was easily elected, winning 63% of the vote.
 He was re-elected in 2021, with 47% of the vote.

+On July 23, 2024, Korab was acclaimed as the Liberal Party of Newfoundland and Labrador candidate in the riding of Waterford Valley after the resignation of incumbent Liberal MHA Tom Osborne.
+The Waterford Valley provincial by-election was scheduled for August 22, 2024.

+On August 22, 2024, Korab won the Waterford Valley provincial by-election and became a sitting Liberal MHA.

+In the 2025 Liberal Party of Newfoundland and Labrador leadership election, Korab endorsed John Hogan.

+On May 9, 2025, Korab was appointed Minister of Families and Affordability.

+On August 15, 2025, Korab was appointed Minister of Seniors and Minister Responsible for Newfoundland and Labrador Housing Corporation.

+Korab was re-elected in the 2025 Newfoundland and Labrador general election.

 Personal life

 Korab attended St. Francis High School.
 He is currently a Real Estate Agent with RE/MAX in St. John's.

 Korab is married to Stephanie Korab, and the couple had their first child in 2013.
 It was the birth of his child that motivated Korab to step back from full-time professional curling in order to spend more time with family.

 Korab is involved with many charities and currently sits on the board of directors for Kids Eat Smart.